jburgues/Orebro3DSEN/README.md

 # 5. Code
 The file "wsn_lite.py" is the main file of the project.
 It contains a class "wsn" that provides functions for parsing and plotting the logs.
 It requires the file "log_wsn.py" to be in the same folder.
 The file "wsn_test.py" is an example of how to use the class "wsn".
 The 3D maps presented in Section 3 were done using MATLAB, due to limitations of matplotlib to perform such visualizations.
-The plots available in the current code are less nice.
+The plots available in the current code are therefore 2D plots.

 # 6. License
 The code and logs are licensed under the GNU General Public License v3.0